kkemple/scienceandmathematics.com/src/content/posts/computational-spacetime-and-the-rayleigh-jeans-resolution.md

 The Planck frequency $f_P$ emerges as fundamental and primary.
 All other scales follow: Planck length $\ell_P = c/f_P$, Planck time $t_P = 1/f_P$, Planck energy $E_P = \hbar f_P$.
 The universe computes at this rate.
 Black holes saturate it.
 The UV catastrophe occurs when physics requests processing beyond it.

 This framework connects disparate phenomena.
 Black hole entropy counts voxels on the horizon.
 [Hawking radiation](/lets-derive-an-information-theoretic-conservation-law) is information leakage through the computational boundary.
 [Dimensional reduction near horizons](/black-hole-horizons-and-dimensional-reduction-correspondence) optimizes processing efficiency.
 The same [voxel lattice architecture](/what-if-spacetime-isnt-so-continuous) underlies all three, operating at clock rate $f_P$ with information capacity set by holographic bounds.
-The [renormalization group flow](/information-field-theory-from-constraint-to-cosmos) emerging from this substrate, with coupling constant $\rho^* = 3.29$, generates the complete field theory structure.
+The [renormalization group flow](/information-field-theory-from-constraint-to-cosmos) emerging from this substrate, with coupling constant $\rho^* = 3.29$ from the [constraint eigenvalue framework](/golden-ratio-and-prime-resonance-in-quantum-transport), generates the complete field theory structure.
+The same organizational constant $\rho^*$ that governs [pentagonal information processing](/pentagonal-constraints-and-quantum-computing) and [quantum transport optimization](/golden-ratio-and-prime-resonance-in-quantum-transport) appears in the renormalization group beta functions, connecting electromagnetic field theory to discrete lattice optimization through the constraint eigenvalue structure.

 [^1]: Abbott, B. P., et al. (LIGO Scientific Collaboration and Virgo Collaboration) (2016).
 Observation of Gravitational Waves from a Binary Black Hole Merger. *Physical Review Letters*, 116(6), 061102.